Global Data Synchronization Network

-The Global Data Synchronization Network (GDSN®), managed by GS1® is the electronic infrastructure that manufacturers around the world use to communicate product information to their customers.
+The Global Data Synchronization Network (GDSN®), managed by GS1®, is the electronic infrastructure that manufacturers around the world have been using for more than 40 years to communicate product information to their customers.
+Through the efforts of Nourish to Flourish, USDA, and others, GDSN has finally been brought into the K-12 industry for broad use by all stakeholders as a standardized way to communicate product information throughout the supply chain.

 Does the Nourish to Flourish database also include supplemental products?